1. Russian Permanent Arbitral Institution (PAI) Officially Authorized by the Government of the Russian Federation

 The official status of a PAI provides certain advantages, as compared with foreign arbitral institutions or ad hoc arbitration:

-The recommended list of arbitrators of the Arbitration Center at the Institute of Modern Arbitration includes more than 90 legal professionals, among whom there are leading practitioners, counsels, academics, retired judges.
-However, the parties referring their disputes to arbitration administered by the Arbitration Center may appoint any arbitrators, even not included in the Arbitration Center’s list of arbitrators.
+The recommended list of arbitrators of the Russian Arbitration Center at the Russian Institute of Modern Arbitration includes more than 90 legal professionals, among whom there are leading practitioners, counsels, academics, retired judges.
+However, the parties referring their disputes to arbitration administered by the Russian Arbitration Center may appoint any arbitrators, even not included in the Russian Arbitration Center’s list of arbitrators.

 Arbitration Rules 2017 are one of the most advanced modern arbitration rules based on the best worldwide practices and recent trends in global arbitration.

 Arbitration Rules 2017 are applicable to domestic arbitration, international commercial arbitration and arbitration of corporate disputes involving Russian companies.
 Arbitration Rules 2017 also provide for a mechanism of expedited arbitration allowing parties to reduce time and costs.

 For ensuring the efficiency of arbitration, Arbitration Rules 2017 include such features as:

 Case management conference and timetable of arbitral proceedings;

 The Parties may also agree to apply hourly rates to their proceedings, instead of default ad valorem rates to attract highly professional arbitrators or in case of huge sums of claims.